Table of Contents

 Of course, they make it easy to build a custom dashboard for reporting on sales rep performance.

-The most common examples of customers that can receive great value from Copper include agencies, consultants, and real estate professionals.
+The most common examples of customers who can receive great value from Copper include agencies, consultants, and real estate professionals.

 Copper uses a tiered pricing model with three different pricing options: